Peptide

 Thymosin beta-4, timbetasin

 TB-500 is the synthetic version of a natural compound called thymosin-beta-4.
-It is a research chemical that has been used in both test-tube and animal studies, along with a small number of human trials, having been found to promote wound healing, muscle repair, joint and tissue strength, and endothelial health.
+It has been used in both test-tube and animal studies, along with a small number of human trials, having been found to promote wound healing, muscle repair, joint and tissue strength, and endothelial health.

 Thymosin-beta 4 was first identified in 1981 after being isolated from a bovine thymus gland sample [1].
 In the early-2010’s, the synthetic version TB-500, which had been developed for veterinary purposes, was rumored to be rampantly used in competitive horse racing — giving horses receiving it a significant competitive edge against other horses.
 It was at this time that testing measures to detect TB-500 in race horses began to be developed in earnest [2].